-Next call the new contact.
-Give your name and how you know about them.
-Tell them that you are interested in learning more about their career field and that you were hoping they could help.
-Ask if you can schedule a time to speak with them for 30 minutes because you would like to ask them how they got into the field and about their recommendations for people who are considering entering the profession.
+Next, call the new contact.
+Please give your name and how you know about them.
+Tell them that you are interested in learning more about their career field and hoping they could help.
+Ask if you can schedule a time to speak with them for 30 minutes because you would like to ask them how they got into the field and their recommendations for people considering entering the profession.

 Following are some questions typically asked in an informational interview.
-Remember you most likely will not be able to ask them all since you want to keep the interview to only 30 minutes.
+Remember, you most likely will not ask them all since you want to keep the talk to only 30 minutes.
 Be sure to take a pen and paper for quick notes and recommendations and to assist you with writing a thank you note the following day.
 Be sure to note the correct spelling of their name and their address by asking them the information and writing it down in your notes or checking their business card.

 SAMPLE INFORMATIONAL INTERVIEW QUESTIONS